“You alone can make my song take flight. Help me make the music of the night…”

 The Canary Trainer (1993)

-Synopsis (wikipedia): In 1912, Dr. Watson visits the retired Sherlock Holmes, who is happily cultivating bees on the Sussex Downs.
-Holmes seems mostly concerned about interesting Watson in his new hobby, but Watson prefers to interrogate Holmes and fill some of the gaps in previous Sherlockian history.
-For example, Watson says, Holmes’s account of how he spent the “Lost Years” (1891 to 1895) was laden with contradictions.
-Finally, he persuades Holmes to retell one episode of his adventures.
+Dr. Watson pays a visit to the retired Sherlock Holmes in 1912 when he is contentedly cultivating bees on the Sussex Downs.
+Watson prefers to question Holmes in order to fill in some of the gaps in earlier Sherlockian history, but Holmes seems mostly intent with enticing Watson in his new pastime.
+For instance, Watson claims that Holmes’s description of his “Lost Years” (1891 to 1895) was riddled with inconsistencies.
+Finally, he convinces Holmes to recount one of his antics.

 The narration switches to Holmes.
 He describes how, following the events of The Seven Percent Solution, he traveled Europe and slowly realized that the entire world believed him dead.
 Wandering aimlessly, he finds himself in Paris, where after a short-lived stint as a violin instructor, he obtains a position at the Paris Opéra.
 From the very beginning, his job has ominous undertones.
 For example, the vacancy only appeared because the previous violinist ran into the street, swearing that he would never work in the place again.
 This does not daunt Holmes, who interviews with and favourably impresses the conductor, Maître Gaston Leroux.